tholmquist19/Java_Programs/README.md

 # Java_Programs
 - folder with all school projects got partially corrupted.
-THis is the limitdd projects I have still saved.
+This is the limited projects I still have saved.